tyb51/LoanBrowser/planning/TechnicalImplementation.md

-# Loan Browser Technical Implementation
+# LoanLogic Technical Implementation

-This document outlines the detailed technical implementation for the Loan Browser application, expanding on the high-level plan.
+This document outlines the detailed technical implementation for the LoanLogic application, expanding on the high-level plan.

 ## Data Flow Architecture